 Natural Bridge Park has a warm and welcoming gift shop so you can take home a souvenir.

 The Beaches of Alabama

-The Gulf Shores State Park was recently named, by Yahoo, one of the top 50 state parks in the US in the article: “The 50 Best State Parks in America”.
+The Gulf Shores State Park was recently named one of “The 50 Best State Parks in America” by Yahoo.
 It offers beautiful beaches and features an outdoor pavilion with concession stands, tables for picnics, and bathrooms with showers.
 There is also a free public beach area offering similar amenities.
-Both are optimal places for spending laidback time with friends and family.
+Both Gulf Shores and Orange Beach are optimal places for spending laidback time with friends and family.

 A trip to this area would not be complete without a visit to the famous Flora-Bama, founded in 1962.
 This enormous lounge and oyster bar is always packed and sure to be a good time.
 It gets its name because it is located just beside the line that divides Alabama and Florida.
 The Flora-Bama hosts annual events such as the Mullet Toss, Shindig on the Sand, Fishing Rodeo, Bulls on the Beach, and Super Bowl Chili Cook-off.
 You have got to check these events out for yourself!

-A little over 8 miles away lies the beautiful Wharf, the Gulf Coast’s premier shopping and dining destination, often featuring concerts at their outdoor amphitheater.
+A little over eight miles away lies the beautiful Wharf, the Gulf Coast’s premier shopping and dining destination, often featuring concerts at their outdoor amphitheater.
 No matter what your reason or visiting is, the Wharf is sure to keep you entertained whether you are with your children, family, or enjoying a night out with friends, as they have a thriving nightlife.

 A special thanks to Tara and Erica Cotten of Trippin Twins for helping write this article.
 After all, Alabama is their alma mater.

 FYI: Mobile was the first capital of colonial French Louisiana in 1702.
 For the next 100 years, it would be ruled by the French, British, and Spanish flags, then eventually sold to the US in 1813.